hmakelin/gisnav/docs/pages/developer_guide/sitl/gis_server.rst

 .. seealso::
-    The DEM is optionally used to input terrain z-coordinates (depth, or altitude) to the `PnP`_ problem solved by :meth:`.KeypointPoseEstimator.estimate`.
+    The DEM is optionally used to input terrain z-coordinates (depth, or altitude) to the `PnP`_ problem solved by the current pose estimation algorithm.
 If a DEM is not available GISNav simply assumes a planar terrain which may be less accurate.
-See :ref:`SuperGlue & LoFTR` for more information on how GISNav estimates aircraft pose from the map rasters.
+See :ref:`Pose Estimators` for more information on how GISNav estimates aircraft pose from the map rasters.

     .. _PnP: https://docs.opencv.org/4.x/d5/d1f/calib3d_solvePnP.html